samirak93/iCXMedia_DS/readme.md

 <img src="/docs/dendogram.png" alt="Dendrogram" width="600"/>

-From the dendrogram, we can see that the optimal number of clusters are 4.
+From the dendrogram, we can see that the optimal number of clusters are 4 (based on the cut-off rule).

-Based on that, the agglomerative clustering is done as below:
+Based on that information, the agglomerative clustering is done as below:

 ```
 cluster = AgglomerativeClustering(n_clusters=4, affinity='euclidean', linkage='ward')